ikziraffad/BERT_Twitter_sentiment_analysis/README.md

 # BERT_Twitter_sentiment_analysis
+# Overview

-This repository contains the code and resources for performing sentiment analysis on Twitter data using BERT (Bidirectional Encoder Representations from Transformers).
-Sentiment analysis is the process of determining the emotional tone behind a series of texts, in this case, tweets from Twitter.
+BERT Twitter Sentiment Analysis is a project that performs sentiment analysis on Twitter data using the BERT (Bidirectional Encoder Representations from Transformers) model.
+Sentiment analysis aims to determine the sentiment or emotional tone of a given text, whether it is positive, negative, or neutral.
+In this project, we focus on analyzing tweets and classifying them into different sentiment categories.